apache/flink/docs/hadoop_compatibility.md

 ### Project Configuration

+Support for Haddop input/output formats is part of the `flink-java` and `flink-scala` Maven modules that are always required when writing Flink jobs.
-The Hadoop Compatibility Layer is part of the `flink-addons` Maven module.
-All relevant classes are located in the `org.apache.flink.hadoopcompatibility` package.
-It includes separate packages and classes for the Hadoop `mapred` and `mapreduce` APIs.
+The code is located in `org.apache.flink.api.java.hadoop` and `org.apache.flink.api.scala.hadoop` in an additional sub-package for the `mapred` and `mapreduce` API.

+Support for Hadoop Mappers and Reducers is contained in the `flink-staging` Maven module.
+This code resides in the `org.apache.flink.hadoopcompatibility` package.

-Add the following dependency to your `pom.xml` to use the Hadoop Compatibility Layer.
+Add the following dependency to your `pom.xml` if you want to reuse Mappers and Reducers.

 ~~~xml
 <dependency>